richardzyx/node-microservice/README.md

-*This package is currently under rapid production/stability testing.
-I will first fix bugs that are critical to functional correctness, and improve the performance along the way.
-All kinds of advice are extremely welcomed!*
+*This package is tested and stable.
+THe performance is great in production for over two months.
+More extensive testings are welcomed!*